GribStream for AI tools

 1. Connect the hosted MCP at https://gribstream.com/mcp if your AI tool supports remote MCP.

-4. Use the authenticated MCP live query tools, or run the generated request against the regular GribStream API with GRIBSTREAM_API_TOKEN.
+5. Use the authenticated MCP live query tools for web chat workflows, or run the generated request against the regular GribStream API with GRIBSTREAM_API_TOKEN for local file, script, and plotting workflows.

 Raw file